Co-adaptation: Behaviour

+Parent and offspring

 The behaviour of parents and their offspring during feeding is influenced by one another.
 Parents feed depending on how much their offspring begs, while the offspring begs depending on how hungry it is.
 This would normally lead to a conflict of interest between parent and offspring, as the offspring will want to be fed as much as possible, whereas the parent can only invest a limited amount of energy into parental care.
 As such, selection would occur for the combination of begging and feeding behaviours that leads to the highest fitness, resulting in co-adaptation.
-Parent-offspring co-adaption can be further influenced by information asymmetry, such as female blue tits being exposed more to begging behaviour in nature, resulting in them responding more than males to similar levels of stimuli.
+Parent-offspring co-adaptation can be further influenced by information asymmetry, such as female blue tits being exposed more to begging behaviour in nature, resulting in them responding more than males to similar levels of stimuli.

+Brood parasitism

+Co-adaptation is a prominent feature of brood parasitism, a specialized form of parent-offspring relationship in which parasitic birds—such as cuckoos, cowbirds, indigobirds, and whydahs—lay their eggs in the nests of host species, leaving the host to raise the parasitic offspring.
+This relationship has driven a dynamic evolutionary arms race, resulting in a range of sophisticated adaptations and counter-adaptations.
+Parasitic birds have evolved the ability to mimic the color and shape of host eggs, thereby reducing the likelihood of egg rejection.Some species have further developed "vocal password" systems, wherein the parasitic chicks imitate the calls or begging signals of host offspring to solicit food and care.
+Hosts, in turn, may evolve heightened discrimination abilities to detect foreign eggs or unusual chick vocalizations.
+The balance of these adaptations is increasingly disrupted by habitat loss and fragmentation, which can alter host-parasite interactions by changing host community composition and availability, often making it more difficult for hosts to evolve or maintain effective defenses.

 Partial and antagonistic co-adaptation

 It is also possible for related traits to only partially co-adapt due to traits not developing at the same speed, or contradict each other entirely.
 Research on Australian skinks revealed that diurnal skinks have a high temperature preference and can sprint optimally at higher temperatures, while nocturnal skinks have a low preferred temperature and optimum temperature.
 However, the differences between high and low optimal temperatures were much smaller than between preferred temperatures, which means that nocturnal skinks sprint slower compared to their diurnal counterparts.
 In the case of Eremiascincus, the optimum temperature and preferred temperature diverged from one another in opposite directions, creating antagonistic co-adaptation.